What is Observability? An Overview

 How does Observability Work?

-In IT and cloud computing, observability represents the capability to deduce the internal status of a system from the external data it produces.
-This data encompasses logs, metrics, and traces.
-The essence of observability stems from telemetry, which is gleaned through active instrumentation of various components within multicloud environments.
-This instrumentation ensures that every piece of data—an event, a log, or a metric—is insightful and actionable.
-Through observability, teams can capture a comprehensive, real-time snapshot of system health, performance, and potential anomalies, facilitating proactive problem resolution and system optimization.
+In IT and cloud computing, observability represents the capability to deduce a system’s internal status from the external data it produces.
+This data encompasses telemetry in the form of logs, metrics, and traces.
+The foundation of observability is active instrumentation of various components across environments, ensuring that every piece of data – an event, a log, or a metric – is captured in a meaningful way.
+Through observability, teams can assemble a comprehensive, real-time picture of system health, performance trends, and potential anomalies, facilitating proactive problem resolution and continuous optimization.

 Logs